 Tests will be done to identify problems, such as tumors, at the base of the skull.
 Tests may include:

 Sometimes the MRI may show swelling (inflammation) of the glossopharyngeal nerve.

 To find out whether a blood vessel is pressing on the nerve, pictures of the brain arteries may be taken using:

-The most effective drugs are antiseizure medications, such as carbamazepine, gabapentin, pregabalin, and phenytoin.
-Some antidepressants, such as amitriptyline or nortriptyline, may help certain people.
+The goal of treatment is to control pain.
+The most effective drugs are antiseizure medicines such as carbamazepine.
+Antidepressants may help certain people.

-Slow pulse and fainting may occur when pain is severe.
+- Slow pulse and fainting may occur when pain is severe

-- Last Reviewed on 05/21/2012
+- Last reviewed on 5/30/2016